 - 1. First Paper.
 This will be a fairly short (3-5 pages) analytic paper based on one of the first four pairings of texts we cover in the class.
-You will discuss in your own words the connections and/or contrasts you see between the any two texts from this section: how do these texts define, challenge, or complicate the idea of the "American dream," or in some way offer us insight into the course theme of "American visions"? - 2.
+You will discuss in your own words the connections and/or contrasts you see between the texts in one of the pairings: how do these texts define, challenge, or complicate the idea of the "American dream," or in some way offer us insight into the course theme of "American visions"? - 2.
 Second Paper.
 This will be a somewhat longer paper (at least 5 pp.) involving research.
 You will focus on one of a choice of texts covered in class, and research several different critical interpretations of it (ideally, different critics' perspectives on some particular issue within the text).
 Your paper will discuss the interpretive issue(s) the text raises, explain the arguments of your critical sources, and offer your own response to or evaluation of these issues and arguments. - 3.
 Third Paper.
 This final paper will ask you to think as an editor or teacher.
 From our readings in the course (adding, if you wish, other selections from the Heath Anthology or covered in Multicultural Literature if you've taken that course) you will select 4-6 texts to be grouped together within a special section in an (imaginary) secondary-school American literature anthology.
 The section might be organized around the theme of this course, or around another theme or concept if you wish.
-Your paper (4-6 pp.) will be the introduction to your section that would be printed in the anthology, guiding readers into how they should think about the concept of the section and about the particular works you've included. - 4.
+Your paper (4-6 pp.) will be either a proposal submitted to the anthology publisher for the section you envision, or the introduction to the section that would be printed in the anthology. - 4.
 In-class oral discussion response.
 You will sign up to prepare a short "discussion response" to one of the works/pairings we are covering, which you will read or speak to the class.
-It will conclude with 2-3 ideas or questions shared with the rest of the class as a possible basis for class discussion.
+It will conclude with 1-2 ideas or questions shared with the rest of the class as a possible basis for class discussion.
 See the guidelines sheet at the end of this syllabus for further information. - 5.
 Final Exam.
-The exam will include A) a short-answer section in which you will be asked to identify the authors of and answer questions on passages from works covered throughout the syllabus; B) an essay section with one or two questions on Angels in America, which we cover after Thanksgiving.
+The exam will include A) a short-answer section in which you will be asked to identify the authors of and answer questions on passages from works covered throughout the syllabus; B) an essay section with one or two questions about our final texts in the semester, the film The Jazz Singer and the novel Jasmine.